aws-amplify/docs/js/api.md

 }
 ```

 This schema will generate resolvers for *Query.getTodo*, *Query.listTodos*, *Query.getComment*, and *Query.listComments* at the top level as well as for *Todo.comments*, and *Comment.todo* to implement the *@connection*.
-Under the hood, the transform will create a GlobalSecondaryIndex on the Comment table in DynamoDB but it will not generate a top level query field that queries the GSI because you can fetch the comments for a given todo object via the *Query.getTodo.comments* query path.
+Under the hood, the transform will create a global secondary index on the Comment table in DynamoDB but it will not generate a top level query field that queries the GSI because you can fetch the comments for a given todo object via the *Query.getTodo.comments* query path.
 If you want to fetch all comments for a todo object via a top level query field i.e. *Query.commentsForTodo* then do the following:

 1. Add the desired field to your *schema.graphql*.